 I have always believed that the best Christmas present is the one you personally get involved in.
 I don't think Christmas is about how much I can spend or how big a present I give, but about how much "of me" I can give.
 And I don't think I have to make much of a sacrifice for that.
-I just have to try to do something with my hands, to give a sliver of my time.
+I just have to try to do something with my hands, to give a slice of my time.

 Last years I managed to make knitted or sewn things.
 I think I had a bit more time. 🙂 This year I have less time, but I still don't want to give up the tradition.
 And I've been thinking of making some simple photo frames or converting some older ones.
-I found some great ideas and I want to share them with you.
+I found some really good ideas and I want to share them with you.
 There is still some time until Christmas, the ideas are not hard to realize, so you wouldn't have too many excuses not to try.

 The easiest way to make a frame is to start with a simple piece of wood.
 It can even be an old piece of wood, left exactly as it was found, basically a piece of reclaimed wood.
 Wrap a few coils of string around it, tightly, so that a photo sits between the coils of string and the wood.
 Decorate it with a flower, also made of string or burlap, and the frame is ready.